Floer theory for the variation operator of an isolated singularity: Introduction

 \begin{defn} The {\em monodromy Lagrangian Floer cochain complex} $CF^*_\rho(L_1, L_2)$ is defined as a cone of

 where $\cap$ denotes the twisted quantum cap action.
-We denote its cohomology group by $HF_\rho^*(L_1,L_2)$. \end{defn} The twisted quantum cap action is defined by considering a pseudo-holomorphic disc with two boundary marked points and one interior marked point lying on a geodesic connecting the two boundary marked points, and we consider an insertion of $\Gamma$ at the interior marked point.
+We denote its cohomology group by $HF_\rho^*(L_1,L_2)$. \end{defn} The twisted quantum cap action is defined by considering pseudo-holomorphic discs with two boundary marked points and one interior marked point, where the interior point lies on the geodesic connecting the two boundary points.
+We consider an insertion of $\Gamma$ at the interior marked point.

 We prove that monodromy Lagrangian Floer cohomology categorifies the Seifert form.

 \begin{thm}[See Theorem \ref{thm: HF is finite}] Let $L_1,L_2$ be objects in wrapped Fukaya category of $M$.
 Then we have